 The Long Range Transportation Plan (LRTP) is a guide for transportation decisions made for Topeka and a surrounding portion of Shawnee County.
 Updated every five years, the plan identifies current and future year transportation recommendations for roadways, public transportation, non-motorized travel, aviation, and rail through the year 2040.

-The Topeka Bikeways Master Plan is dedicated to making Topeka a place that encourages its citizens to use this healthy, low impact, and intrinsically fun form of transportation as a great part of their routine lives.
+The 2012 Topeka Bikeways Master Plan is dedicated to making Topeka a place that encourages its citizens to use this healthy, low impact, and intrinsically fun form of transportation as a great part of their routine lives.
+In 2020 the MTPO updated the plan.

-The MTPO is in the process of updating the community’s 2012 Bikeways Master Plan which Shawnee County residents voted to implement as part of the Countywide ½ cent sales tax in 2014.
+In 2014 Shawnee County residents voted to implement as part of the Countywide ½ cent sales tax.
 Up to $3.5 million of sales tax will be allocated through 2031 to build-out the bikeways network as envisioned by the Plan.
-By the end of 2019, the network will have almost 64 miles of on-street bike facilities including bike lanes (6%), multiuse side-paths (24%), and road signage/sharrows (70%).
+By the end of 2019, the network hoped to have almost 64 miles of on-street bike facilities including bike lanes (6%), multiuse side-paths (24%), and road signage/sharrows (70%).
 The network also includes 31 miles of off-street concrete trails (e.g., Shunga Trail).
 The City of Topeka primarily implements on-street biking facilities within the city, while Shawnee County and townships manage off-street recreational trails and on-street bicycling facilities beyond the city limits. [learn more about the plan update]

 The purpose of the Bikeways Master Plan Update is to 1) ensure Topeka continues to be a bike-friendly community, and 2) help guide future funding that achieves a low-stress/high use bikeways network for people of all ages and abilities.
 Help us better understand how well the current Bikeways Master Plan is serving the community and what changes or priorities should be emphasized going forward.